Managing your business travel during crisis – do's and don’ts

-When times feel as uncertain as they do right now, it’s easy to make decisions that feel right for the times but may hurt your travel programme in the long term.
-We’ve gathered business travel tips and recommendations from veteran Travel Managers and Egencia Account Managers.
-These tips should help you optimise business travel programmes during this uncertain period and prepare for when your business travellers get back on the road.
+When times feel as uncertain as they do right now, it’s easy to make decisions that feel right for the times but may hurt your travel program in the long term.
+We’ve gathered business travel tips and recommendations from veteran travel managers and Egencia account managers.
+These tips should help you optimize business travel program and prepare for when your business travelers get back on the road.

 Actions you can take now

-- Mitigate risk for your company and travellers: Do you still have travellers on the road?
-Take a few minutes to review how you can support them and their travel safety through these risk mitigation and management solutions and get the latest updates on travel options on the Egencia help centre.
+- Mitigate risk for your company and travelers: Do you still have travelers on the road?
+Take a few minutes to review how you can support them and their travel with these risk mitigation and management solutions and get the latest updates on travel options at the Egencia help center.

-- Learn industry best practices: Join one of our virtual events or visit the webinar hub to learn ways your business can manage risk, provide duty of care and enhance travel safety during natural disasters or pandemics.
+- Learn industry best practices: Join one of our virtual events or visit the webinar hub to learn how your business can manage risk, provide duty of care, and enhance travel safety during natural disasters or pandemic.

-- Connect with your peers and Egencia leadership: Join the Egencia Connect Community for travel managers to hear how your peers are navigating through this crisis, share what’s worked for your company and access many useful resources to support your business travel programme management.
-Plus, you can tune into the online events and Q&As with the Egencia leadership team to stay abreast of the latest travel news.
+- Connect with your peers and Egencia leadership: Join the Egencia Connect Community for travel managers to hear how your peers are navigating through this crisis, share what’s worked for your company, and access many useful resources to support your business travel program management.
+Plus, you can tune into the online events and Q&As with Egencia leadership team to stay on top of the latest travel news.

-- Take a deep dive into specific business travel management topics: With the usual workloads disrupted, now is a great time to gain a better understanding of various business travel tips and topics that you’ve always wanted to learn more about.
-Refer to our library of on-demand videos or work with your Account Manager on things like setting up payment terms and getting the most out of Egencia Analytics Studio.
+- Take a deep dive into specific business travel management topics: With typical workloads disrupted, now is a great time to gain a better understanding of various business travel tips and topics that you’ve always wanted to learn more about.
+Use our library of on-demand videos or work with your account manager on things like setting up payment terms and getting the most out of Egencia Analytics Studio.

-- Prepare now to get out of the crisis faster: A little preparation will go a long way to a smooth operating programme when travel inevitably amps back up.
+- Prepare now to get out of the crisis faster: A little preparation will go a long way when travel inevitably amps back up.

-- Review communication preferences: Review your communication preferences to ensure we can reach you and your travellers with the right information at the right time.
-Consistent communication will be important to help travellers stay in the loop during this rapidly evolving time.
+- Review communication preferences: Review your communication preferences to ensure we can reach you and your travelers with the right information at the right time.
+Consistent communication will be important to help travelers stay in the loop during this rapidly evolving time.

 What not to do right now

-- Do not allow maverick buying (booking on various sites or directly through suppliers): Now more than ever, duty of care is of utmost importance.
-Booking with Egencia can not only save time and money, it also ensures you can reach your travellers and give them the support they need for a safe return.
+- Do not allow maverick buying (booking on various sites or directly through suppliers): Now more than ever, duty of care is important.
+Booking with Egencia can not only save time and money, it also ensures you can reach your travelers and give them the support they need for a safe return.

-- Do not panic – Don’t make any rash decisions around travel right now; it’s going to take a while for a sense of normalcy to return.
-Consult with your Account Managers before making any major decisions regarding your business travel programme and tune into the Q&As with Egencia leadership to get your questions answered.
+- Do not panic: Don’t make any rash decisions around travel right now as it’s going to take a while for a sense of normalcy to return.
+Consult with your account manager before making any major decisions regarding your business travel program and join the Q&As with Egencia leadership to get your questions answered.